 Appointed head coach prior to the 2010 season, Surrency quickly orchestrated a Panthers’ turnaround from a losing season to their best finish in the Colonial Athletic Association since they joined the conference in 2005.
 The initial year laid the groundwork for his program’s philosophy going forward: High expectations, hard work and excellence on the field of play.

-Last season Surrency continued to push his players as they faced many elite teams including top-ranked Maryland and No. 15 Old Dominion.
+In 2012, Surrency continued to push his players as they faced many elite teams including top-ranked Maryland and No. 15 Old Dominion.
 During a season where the Panthers played in 12 games decided by one goal, the team never stopped fighting, which was apparent in the back-to-back overtime wins to end the season.

 In 2011, Georgia State accomplished many firsts including their first NCAA tournament and CAA tournament appearances in school history.
 The 2011 squad achieved the program’s highest RPI ranking in school history at No. 26 on the way to its most wins (13) since 1986.
 The team tied the school record for shutouts with nine and placed three players on the All-CAA team.